“Bishop” of Sea Bright

 —Jim Bishop, 1959

-Bishop and his wife, Kelly, had four daughters: Virginia, Gayle, Karen and Kathleen.
-The Jersey City, NJ, native died in July 1987 at age 79.
-My father, who received free copies of Bishop’s books, said that despite all his celebrity, Bishop was a “regular guy” who always sought to help others.
+Bishop also kept homes in Teaneck, NJ and Hallandale, FL.
+He and his wife, Kelly, had four daughters: Virginia, Gayle, Karen and Kathleen.
+He died in July 1987 at age 79.
+My father, who received free copies of Bishop’s books, said that despite all his celebrity, Bishop was a “regular guy” who sought to help others.
 “He was a self-made man, so fame never really changed him,” dad explained.